mralfarrakhan/epiphyte/README.md

 ### Functions with parameters

 All symbols listed in configuration file are assumed to be `void(void)` functions.
 But, this utility supports several types of function that accept input and output.
-The `signature` field of those function **must** be set correctly, as invoking functions with incorrect parameter would lead to _undefined behavior_, _crash_, and _data corruption_.
+The `signature` field of those function **must** be set correctly, as invoking functions with incorrect parameter would lead to _UB_, _crash_, and _data corruption_.
 Use carefully.

 Available function types and its `signature` value: